 Visual guide to items prohibited in Parliament ( PDF 472 KB)

-If you require sharp items for medical reasons, please speak to a member of the security team as soon as you arrive to seek their advice.
+If you require sharp items for medical reasons, please seek advice from a member of the security team as soon as you arrive.

-You may be subject to secondary searches once inside the parliamentary estate.
+You may also be subject to secondary searches once inside the parliamentary estate.

-Please restrict the size of bags brought to Parliament as large bags or luggage are likely to be refused entry.
-Parliament has no facilities for storing or leaving bags or other personal items.
+Please restrict the size of bags brought to Parliament as there are no facilities for storing or leaving bags or other personal items.
 Commercial left luggage facilities are available nearby at Charing Cross, Victoria and Waterloo stations.

 Inside the building

-Please wear the security lanyard and visitor pass issued to you and do not leave bags and personal items unattended.
+You are required to wear the visitor pass issued to you and must return this when you leave.
+You should not leave bags or personal items unattended.